strawhat19/MyDex-Pokedex-Clone/README.md

 A clone of the Pokedex where you can create an account, save your favorite pokemon or teams, and then show them off to friends you added via your PokeProfile!

+This app was made using XAMPP Apache Server with PHP & SASS for Templating and Google Firebase BaaS(Backend As A Service) with Firestore.

 ![Screenshot of Application](./assets/images/design1.JPG)